slexisvn/query_engine/docs/03-optimizer/23-cardinality-estimation.md

 ## Exercises

+### Understand

+A table has 1,000 rows and a predicate is estimated to keep 20%.
+What is the estimated output?
+What extra assumption underlies multiplying by a second selectivity of 10%?

+### Practice

-1. Reproduce the `DISTINCT` versus `GROUP BY` gap, then extend `CARDINALITY_RULES` so `DISTINCT` uses the same `estimateAggregate` path as an aggregate over its child's output columns.
+1. **Observe.** Reproduce the `DISTINCT` versus `GROUP BY` gap, then extend `CARDINALITY_RULES` so `DISTINCT` uses the same `estimateAggregate` path as an aggregate over its child's output columns.
 Which tests change?

-2. Reproduce the alias table.
+2. **Observe.** Reproduce the alias table.
 Then register the two tables in the opposite order and confirm the estimate changes without the query changing.

-3. Fix the alias lookup.
+3. **Observe.** Fix the alias lookup.
 The plan node has the alias and the scan beneath it has the table name; work out where an alias-to-table map would have to be built and threaded, and how much of the estimator's interface it changes.

-4. Set `QE_STATS_CORRELATION_THRESHOLD` to 0 so every correlation is stored, then re-estimate a two-predicate filter over genuinely independent columns.
+4. **Extend (optional).** Set `QE_STATS_CORRELATION_THRESHOLD` to 0 so every correlation is stored, then re-estimate a two-predicate filter over genuinely independent columns.
 Did the estimate improve?
 Explain from `lookupCorrelation`.

-5. Build two tables whose join keys have similar `ndv` but barely overlapping ranges.
+5. **Extend (optional).** Build two tables whose join keys have similar `ndv` but barely overlapping ranges.
 Compare `estimateEquiJoinSelectivity` with and without histograms by constructing statistics objects with the histogram removed.

+### Hints and expected observations

+The first estimate is 200 rows.
+Twenty rows after both predicates assumes the selectivities can be multiplied, commonly an independence approximation that correlation can invalidate.

 ## Recap